SalomePlatform/yacs/doc/hxx2salome.rst

-* SALOMEdir  : the directory where you want to install generated Salome component.
+* SALOMEdir  : the directory where you want to install generated SALOME component.

 (Of course,  CPP.hxx  and  libCPP.so  have to be found in  CPPdir )